nickaeverett/Nicholas-A.-Everett/content/publications/sign-tracking-meth-ot/index.md

 ---
-title: Sign tracking predicts cue-induced but not drug-primed reinstatement to methamphetamine seeking in rats: Effects of oxytocin treatment
+title: Sign tracking predicts cue-induced but not drug-primed reinstatement to methamphetamine seeking in rats - Effects of oxytocin treatment
 summary: _Journal of Psychopharmacology_
 tags:
   - OT